AresMUSH/aresmush/game/plugins/roles/help/admin_admin.md

+---
+topic: admin
+toc: Roles
+summary: Configuring the admin list.
+categories:
+- admin
+aliases:
+- adminnote
+---
-The %xcadmin%xn command lists all game admins.
+The `admin` command lists all game admins.
 It automatically finds people based on whether they have one of the roles you have defined as an admin role in your game config.

 You can set yourself on and off-duty using the duty command (help duty).